rapidcow/perspective/docs/src/psp/types.rst

    Each time a new class is created, the option names, paired with a deep copy of the default values, are used to initialize an internal option *dict*.
-No option can be deleted, and users may not add any extra options, only overwrite existing ones.
-More on that later, but first here are the instance methods:
+No option can be deleted after the object is instantiated, and users may not add any extra options, only overwrite existing ones.
+   More on that later, but first here are the methods concerning the internal option *dict*:

    .. method:: set_option(name, value)